 The word “controversial” has figured prominently in news stories and obituaries since the death of Robert Fisk.

-I had the honour of being married to Robert Fisk for 12 years.
+I had the honor of being married to Robert Fisk for 12 years.
 Between 1988 and 2003, we worked together on most of the big news stories in the Middle East and Balkans.
 In my opinion, he was the finest journalist of his generation, one of the finest ever.
-No one did journalism with greater courage, dedication, determination and intelligence than Robert.
+No one did journalism with greater courage, dedication, determination, and intelligence than Robert.

 When Robert covered the Nato bombardment of Serbia from Belgrade in 1999, he was accused of supporting Slobodan Milosevic.
 When he opposed the Anglo-American invasion of Iraq four years later, his enemies said he was a stooge for Saddam Hussein.
 His coverage of the Syrian civil war since 2011 angered those who claimed he was an apologist for Bashar al-Assad.

 ROBERT FISK AND LARA MARLOWE WITH DEFEATED IRAQI SOLDIERS IN SOUTHERN IRAQ IN FEBRUARY 1991

 Robert did not praise or support any of these dictators.

 Many in Europe and the US idealized the Syrian rebels at the beginning of the war.
 Robert had a more nuanced vision.
 He was proved right when many of the rebels joined jihadist movements.

 The late lamented Robert Fisk … "The greatest enemy of all journalists – and all politicians – is the failure of institutional, historical memory". https://t.co/zrabAQZ8Do